TranPhucVinh/Raspberry-Pi-GNU/Kernel/Device tree/Operations for device tree node properties.md

 # Create operation for device tree

+## Add a new node

+Add a new node to the device tree by a kernel module requires complicated setup and still can't be implemented.
+Use the [dtoverlay command](Device%20tree%20overlay.md#create-an-overlay-device-tree-node) or [modify the dtsi file](Add%20a%20new%20node%20to%20device%20tree%20by%20dtsi%20file%20modification.md) to add a new node instead.

-Add a new property to an overlay node.
+## Add a new property to an overlay node

 ```c
 #define COMPATIBLE    	"compatible_string"